HarrisonLeach1/NameSayer/README.md

-# Namesayer_part3
+# NameSayer

+## How to Run

+Place names database in a folder called names in the same directory as the jar file.

 Give necessary permissions or run using java command in terminal.

-Go to directory containing jar file
+Go to directory containing jar file.

-Type "java -jar NameSayer_part3.jar" into the terminal
+Type "java -jar NameSayer_part3.jar" into the terminal.

-Press Enter
+Press Enter.

-Place names database in a folder called names in the same directory as the jar file.